lennyleadership/Devotional_Commentary_Bible/content.en/docs/104_John/John_11.md

 11:31 The Jews then which were with her in the house, and comforted her, when they saw Mary, that she rose up hastily and went out, followed her, saying, She goeth unto the grave to weep there.
 11:32 Then when Mary was come where Jesus was, and saw him, she fell down at his feet, saying unto him, Lord, if thou hadst been here, my brother had not died.
-11:33 When Jesus therefore saw her weeping, and the Jews also weeping which came with her, he groaned in the spirit, and was troubled, 11:34 And said, Where have ye laid him?
+11:33 When Jesus therefore saw her weeping, and the Jews also weeping which came with her, he <b>groaned</b> in the spirit, and was troubled,<label class="margin-toggle sidenote-number"></label><span class="sidenote">难点三。NLT翻成a deep anger welled up in him。NET的解读是：耶稣憎恶死亡，撒旦的权势。</span>
+11:34 And said, Where have ye laid him?
 They said unto him, Lord, come and see.
 11:35 Jesus wept.

 11:36 Then said the Jews, Behold how he loved him!
 11:37 And some of them said, Could not this man, which opened the eyes of the blind, have caused that even this man should not have died?
-11:38 Jesus therefore again groaning in himself cometh to the grave.
+11:38 Jesus therefore again <b>groaning</b> in himself cometh to the grave.
 It was a cave, and a stone lay upon it.
 11:39 Jesus said, Take ye away the stone.
 Martha, the sister of him that was dead, saith unto him, Lord, by this time he stinketh: for he hath been dead four days.
-11:40 Jesus saith unto her, Said I not unto thee, that, if thou wouldest believe, thou shouldest see the glory of God?
+11:40 Jesus saith unto her, Said I not unto thee, that, if thou wouldest believe, thou shouldest <b>see</b> the glory of God?

 11:41 Then they took away the stone from the place where the dead was laid.
-And Jesus lifted up his eyes, and said, Father, I thank thee that thou hast heard me.
+And Jesus lifted up his eyes, and said, Father, <b>I thank</b> thee that thou hast heard me.
 11:42 And I knew that thou hearest me always: but because of the people which stand by I said it, that they may believe that thou hast sent me.
 11:43 And when he thus had spoken, he cried with a loud voice, Lazarus, come forth.
 11:44 And he that was dead came forth, bound hand and foot with graveclothes: and his face was bound about with a napkin.
 Jesus saith unto them, Loose him, and let him go.